-On vaginal examination dilatation of the internal os can usually be recognised soon after the onset of these symptoms.
-The student must recollect that in a multipara the external os is often patulous under ordinary conditions, allowing of the introduction of the fingertip into the cervical canal: but the internal os is never opened early in pregnancy except by active contractions.
+vaginal On amination dilatation of the internal os usually be recognised soon after the onset of these symptoms.
+The student must recollect that in a multipara external os often patulous under ordinary conditions, allowing of the introduction of the fingertip into the cervical canal; but the internal os is never opened early in pregnancy except by active contractions.
 In the dilating cervical canal the finger will often feel a soft, somewhat bulging swelling, which may be a clot of blood, or the lower pole of the ovum detached from the uterine wall and lying free in the lower part of the uterine cavity and cervix (Fig. 87).
-Sometimes dilatation of the cervix proceeds irregularly, the external os opening last after the internal os has been already fully dilated ; this offers some difficulties in diagnosis, for the condition of the cervix within the external os cannot well be recognised.
+Sometimes dilatation of the cervix proceeds irregularly, the external os opening last after the internal os has been already fully dilated; this offers some difficulties in diagnosis, for the condition of the cervix within the external os cannot well be recognised.